 In summary, selling a home to pay for residential care is a good financial option, but not a good option for everyone.
 This is not a decision that should be made independent of having a lifetime financial plan for long-term care.
 We strongly suggest homeowners review their options for assistance in developing financial plans for care.

-Renting one's home and using the monthly income to help offset the cost of residential care is a very good option, as it can provide cash on an ongoing basis, but only if many other conditions are met.
-Obviously, the individual(s) in need of care cannot reside in the home, and therefore, it is only appropriate for persons going into residential care, be that assisted living or a nursing home.
+Renting one’s home and using the monthly income to help offset the cost of residential care is a very good option.
+It can provide cash on an ongoing basis, but only if many other conditions are met.
+Obviously, the individual(s) in need of care cannotlivee in the home.
+Therefore, it is only appropriate for persons going into residential care, be that assisted living or a nursing home.
 Furthermore, it only makes sense to rent the home instead of selling it if the mortgage is paid off or if the monthly payments are very low.
 To make sense, one’s rent money will have to cover the mortgage and any home maintenance, as well as a significant portion of the cost of their long term care.
 It is also challenging for elderly individuals in residential care to play the role of landlord.
 Usually there needs to be another family member willing to take on this responsibility or there is another added expense of a property management company.
-Another consideration is whether the homeowner has sufficient savings to withstand the interrupted cash flow of an unexpected tenant vacancy.
+Another consideration is whether the homeowner has enough savings to withstand the interrupted cash flow of an unexpected tenant vacancy.